So you’ve bought yourself a quality whey protein powder – now what?

 “But I’ve seen massively muscled pro bodybuilders eating way more than 40 grams of protein per meal”

 That’s true, but what is also true is that pro bodybuilders are taking large amounts of anabolic steroids.
-Combine training with steroids and there is a dramatic increase in protein synthesis, a much greater increase compared with natural lifters.
+Combine this steroid use with elite level training and there is a dramatic increase in protein synthesis, a much greater increase compared with natural lifters.
 Thus, the consumption of more protein is needed to meet this demand.

 As you can see from the research above, anywhere from 20 to 40 grams of whey protein is optimal to maximally stimulate muscle protein synthesis.
 So, if for example your whey protein supplement provides 16 grams of protein per scoop, you know that two scoops would provide an ideal dose of 32g and anything more is really a waste.